-A. Because writers, producers, and performers don't have enough money to invest on television.

-B. Because there are no high-quality programs.
+- A. Because writers, producers, and performers don't have enough money to invest on television. - B. Because there are no high-quality programs. - C. Because there are no talented writers, producers, and performers.

-C. Because talented writers, producers, and performers are busy with Broadway stage and in vaudeville, radio, and motion pictures.
+D. Because talented writers, producers, and performers are busy with Broadway stage and in vaudeville, radio, and motion pictures.
+Question 54.
+The word "dearth" in the last paragraph is alegast in manning to